luizpancini/AeroBeams.jl/README.md

 ## Limitations
 A few limitations of the theory to keep in mind when using this package:

 - The strain measures considered yield a "Timoshenko" beam theory, which is valid for beams of solid or thin-walled, but closed cross-sections, and beams of strip-like cross-sections.
-It is not accurate for beams of thin-walled, open cross-section (like "I", "T", "C", "Z", etc) for which the warping of the cross-section caused by torsion is important.
+It is not accurate for beams of thin-walled, open cross-section (like "C", "I", "L", "T", "Z", etc) for which the warping of the cross-section caused by torsion is important.
 For these, a "Vlasov" beam theory would be required.
 - The force-strain relationship of the material is assumed to be linear, *i.e.*, the strains are assumed to be small.
 - Structural damping is not modeled.
 - The formulation does not account for the *trapeze effect*, which is the tendency of a twisted beam to untwist (twist) as a traction (compression) force is applied.
 This effect can be important for beams of open cross-section (whose torsional compliance is high) under axial loads.